jonascarpay/jonascarpay.github.io/posts/2022-09-19-declarative-deployment.md

 Ultimately it's personal preference, and there are instructions for both below.
 If you choose to go with the shell, replace every instance of `nix run .#terraform` with just a regular `terraform`, and make sure that you're in the deployment shell.

-Whatever option you choose, after you've set it up, changing something in the upstream application should invalidate your shell/executable and build a new VHD.
+Whatever option you choose, after you've set it up, changing something in the upstream application should invalidate your shell/executable and build a new image.

 ### Option 1: Shell variable